Characterization of positive links and the $s$-invariant for links: The -invariants of strongly quasipositive links

-\end{proof} \begin{rem} In general, Theorem~$\ref{theorem:positivity}$ does not hold for split links.
-In fact, if $L$ is $2$-component unlink, $s(L)=-1$ and $2g_{*}(L)+(\sharp L-1)=1$. \end{rem} \begin{rem} A link is \textit{quasipositive} if it is the closure of a braid of the form
+where $F$ is a quasipositive surface bounded by $L$. \end{thm} \begin{rem} In general, Theorem~$\ref{theorem:positivity}$ does not hold for split links.
+In fact, if $L$ is $2$-component unlink, $s(L)=-1$ and $2g_{*}(L)+\sharp L-1=1$. \end{rem} \begin{rem} A link is \textit{quasipositive} if it is the closure of a braid of the form

 where $\omega_{k}$ is a word in $B_{n}$.
 Let $K$ be a quasipositive knot.
 Then $\tau(K)=s(K)/2=g_{*}(K)$.
 This is due to Plamenevskaya \cite{Plamenevskaya2} and Hedden \cite{Hedden2} for $\tau$, and Plamenevskaya \cite{Plamenevskaya} and Shumakovitch \cite{Shumakovitch} for $s$.
 By the same discussion, we obtain the following: Let $L$ be a quasipositive link with $\sharp L$ components.
-Then we obtain $s(L) = 2g_{*}(L)+(\sharp L-1)$. \end{rem}
+Then we obtain $s(L) = 2g_{*}(L)+\sharp L-1$. \end{rem}